About Me "Happiness can be found even in the darkest of times if one remembers to turn on the light" Albus Dumbledore

 As a person I am described as having a warm, caring nature with a fun sense of humour.
 I am honoured to work with and support others through times of stress and crises and enjoy celebrating even the smallest of achievements - a process I find immensely rewarding to be a part of.

 BA (Hons) Degree in Integrative Counselling Mental Health First Aid FdA Degree in Integrative Counselling Certificate in Counselling Certificate in Understanding Anxiety, Depression and CBT (University of Reading) Certificate in Psychology and Mental Health (University of Liverpool) Introduction to Acceptance and Commitment Therapy (ACT)

 Continuing professional development courses:

-Psychological Work with people with autism Sexual abuse and related issues Rape Awareness Domestic Abuse Self Harm Fabric of family - relationships Early Years Attachment issues Emotional and behavioural issues Attachment theory and neuroscience Relationship based play Introduction to Art Therapy Excercise and Mental Health Work and Mental Health Addictions and Bereavement Life stories Developing Creative practice: Enabling creative contact with clients Treating intrusive thoughts and the inner critical voice Creating a life that thrives: exploring the implications of Positve Psychology Treating anxiety and depression in children and young people
+Certificate in Online and Telephone Counselling Psychological Work with people with autism Sexual abuse and related issues Rape Awareness Domestic Abuse Self Harm Fabric of family - relationships Early Years Attachment issues Emotional and behavioural issues Attachment theory and neuroscience Relationship based play Introduction to Art Therapy Exercise and Mental Health Work and Mental Health Addictions and Bereavement Life stories Developing Creative practice: Enabling creative contact with clients Treating intrusive thoughts and the inner critical voice Creating a life that thrives: exploring the implications of Positive Psychology Treating anxiety and depression in children and young people

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and am bound by the BACP Ethical Framework for the Counselling Professions (2018).
 I hold professional liability insurance.
 I have an up to date DBS certificate and I am a registrant on the ICO register.